10 Legit Ways to Get Free Internet (Including Cheap Options)

 NetZero home page

 NetZero is one of the oldest Internet providers available.
-It works differently than FreedomPop.
-With NetZero you access the Internet via CD installation or downloaded software instead of using a mobile router.
+It works differently from FreedomPop.
+With NetZero, you access the Internet via CD installation or downloaded software instead of using a mobile router.

-They do feature other monthly plans that carry a monthly fee if you’re interested in more available Internet access.
+They have other monthly plans that charge a monthly fee if you want more available Internet access.

-NetZero also has mobile data plans that are super affordable.
-If you want to have Internet access on your phone but don’t want to pay a lot, here are some of their options.
+NetZero also offers super affordable mobile data plans.
+If you want Internet access on your phone but don’t want to pay a lot, here are some of their options.

 • 500 MB of data per month: $17.95 per month